Witiko/scm-at-arqmath3/README.md

 ## Tasks

 - Implement [reviewer feedback][24] to the paper.
-    - (pg 7) final column in tables not defined, is this MAP' or P'@10? the final version should probably have all three metrics
-    - (pg 7) what is the base comparison similar run in ARQMath-2? the results are not starting from MathDowsers Tangent-L base of nDCG'=0.434 last year
-    - (pg 7) how does "Text + Tangent-L (no token similarities)" in Table 2 compare to MathDowsers Tangent-L which uses different data construction and something like Beta=0.27 (approximately) while you are using Beta=0.5
     - It will be better if this paper contains related work section.
-    - Similarly sample of the dataset can be described in dataset section.
 - Draw conclusions from Figure 1:

     > the model improves but has not reached convergence